 Do you want to control the temperature of the food that you cook?
 Do you wish to grill or smoke food?

-Then you will need one of the best digital meat thermometers for that.
+Then, you will need one of the best digital meat thermometers for this purpose.
 There is just no other way to do it.
-Nowadays, there are some pretty good digital thermometers out there that are very convenient and affordable.
+Nowadays, there are several reliable digital thermometers available that are both convenient and affordable.

 ST: Stick it in a piece of chicken or pork, and you will know how done it is.
 To determine the precise temperature, keep it in your oven, grill, or smoker.